PedMoura/javaframeworkserver/README.md

 open src/main/java <br />
 run server.main <br /> <br />

-Folder Userjar contains the serverjar.jar which contains a Class1.class to load Folder Customjar will have the uploaded jars
+Folder Userjar contains the serverjar.jar which contains a Class1.class to load<br />
+Folder Customjar will have the uploaded jars